ajinkya007/Miscellaneous/README.md

 2.Reading Xlsx file in java.
 3.Writing to xls file using jxls library.
 4.Writing to xls sheet with merged cells in input xls.
 5.Writing to xls sheet with merged cells and formula in input xls.
+6.Creating File using Workbook Factory.(Helps in creating objects of all type. ie. xls, xlsx, xlsm, etc.)